tjmcodes/Ultimate-Tic-Tac-Toe/README.md

 ### Game Play

 Essentially the game starts when a player clicks on a cell once the grid has been created.
 An addEventListener is added as part of the nested for loop in the `createGrid()` function.
-The event listener pases the 'click' and the cell variable as arguments to the `playGame()` function.
+The event listener passes the 'click' and the cell variable as arguments to the `playGame()` function.

 ---